Is it safe to use a hot water bottle during pregnancy?

 Updated on

-Whether you’re pregnant or not, there are a few rules you should follow when using a hot water bottle for your safety.
+Whether you’re pregnant or not, you should always follow these safety rules when using a hot water bottle:

-• Always use one with a cover to avoid any burning.
+• Always use a cover to avoid burning.

-• You should check your bottle before each use for any tears or damage and if you spot any, replace it.
+• Check your bottle before each use for any tears or damage.
+If you spot any, replace it.

-• Let any boiling water cool a little before pouring it into a bottle as this could cause the bottle to tear.
+• Let any boiling water cool a little before pouring it into a bottle to avoid tearing.

 • Only fill to three-quarters full to avoid overfilling.